 Toddler stable after snowplow convoy escorts him to hospital

-This Wednesday, March 15, 2017, photo provided by Geisinger Health System shows Brian Gingerlowski, from left, Nicole and their 23-month-old son Bentley posing for a portrait while sitting on a pediatric hospital bed at Janet Weis Children's Hospital in Danville, Pa.
-Bentley, who was escorted by snowplows and state troopers 80 miles to the hospital during the powerful nor'easter, is resting comfortably after treatment.
+A 23-month-old Pennsylvania boy who was escorted by snowplows and state troopers 80 miles to a hospital during the powerful nor'easter is resting comfortably after treatment.
+Geisinger Medical Center says Bentley Gingerlowski was born with a rare congenital heart defect.

 Add your comments below